-Ellen MacDonald Farrell is a counsel in Crowell & Moring's Washington, D.C. office and a member of the Insurance/Reinsurance Group, focusing on the litigation, arbitration and negotiated resolutions of insurance and reinsurance disputes, as well as counseling on privacy and security issues.
+Ellen MacDonald Farrell is a senior counsel in Crowell & Moring's Washington, D.C. office and a member of the Insurance/Reinsurance Group, focusing on the litigation, arbitration and negotiated resolutions of insurance and reinsurance disputes, as well as counseling on privacy and security issues.

 For more than fifteen years, Ellen has represented some of the nation's largest insurers in high-stakes disputes involving the insurance industry.
 Ellen's recent achievements and representations include:

 - Defending an insurance group against a Fortune 100 company's claim in New York state court for insurance coverage for the company's alleged asbestos liabilities.

 - Successfully capping an insurer's coverage obligations with respect to claims against a New York contractor.

 - Successfully representing an insurer in Kentucky state court with respect to a contractor's asbestos coverage claims.

 Through her insurance practice, Ellen has helped insurers negotiate cost-share and buy-back agreements, and has advised insurers on a wide range of issues including the classification and allocation of long-tail claims, number of occurrences, equitable contribution between insurers, trigger, allocation, multi-year policy issues, missing policy and late notice issues.
 Ellen also counsels insurers with respect to policy wording.

 Through her reinsurance practice, Ellen has successfully advised companies and reinsurers on a wide range of reinsurance issues, and has also counseled companies with respect to reinsurance contract wording.

 Ellen also counsels insurance companies with respect to governing state and federal security laws, and the implementation of privacy and security policies.
 Ellen has spoken on a variety of topics, particularly on insurance and reinsurance issues presented by data security breaches and other cyber liabilities.